Writing Self, Writing Place (11118.1)

 In-class engagement is an assessed component of this unit.
 Engagement can take many forms and teaching staff are often able to work out accommodations for students who have documented needs that impact the ways they can engage.
 However, students who enrol in this unit should be aware of the assessment requirements and be ready to work with teaching staff towards meeting them.

-In order to be able to effectively pass this unit, students must attend and participate in the virtual seminars and tutorials, complete readings and assigned tasks, and complete their assessments to the best of their ability.
+In order to be able to effectively pass this unit, students must attend and participate in the seminars and tutorials, complete readings and assigned tasks, and complete their assessments to the best of their ability.

 Required IT skills